Menu

 Authorities continue to arrest and charge suspected terrorists.

 Recent attacks include knife and vehicle attacks in city centres and on trains.
-The most recent attack occurred in 2021.
+There was a suspected terrorist attack in Solingen on 24 August.

 Terrorists may plan more attacks that could happen anywhere at any time.